Pierre-Monier/apodWallpaper/README.md

 You run the script like this

-`APOD_WALLPAPER="absolute/path" apod-wallpaper set --both --zoom`
+`APOD_WALLPAPER="absolute/path" apod-wallpaper set`

-the *set* argument set the APOD as your computer wallpaper, *--zoom* is a style option (it's the gnome wallpaper option (centered, scaled, stretched...))
+the *set* argument set the APOD as your computer wallpaper

 You can also get the explanation about the APOD